Many or all companies we feature compensate us. Compensation and editorial

 Insurance Pet Insurance

-How Breed Can Impact Pet Insurance Costs
+How Breed Can Affect Pet Insurance Costs

-Today, let’s look at why your dog’s breed is a factor in your pet insurance policy premiums, what you can expect to pay for coverage, and how you can reduce your plan’s costs regardless of your dog’s breed.
+Some breeds are more prone to certain illnesses, indicating an increased likelihood of veterinary care in the future.
+We’ll explore why your dog’s breed is a factor in your pet insurance policy premiums, what you can expect to pay for coverage, and how you can reduce your plan’s costs regardless of your dog’s breed.

 Why breed is a factor in determining your premium

-Different breeds are different sizes
+Different breeds are of different sizes

 Some conditions are common in certain breeds

 Size-related issues aside, some breeds are more prone to certain medical conditions.
 For example, Rottweilers are more affected by osteosarcoma, an aggressive type of bone cancer, than other breeds, with more than one out of every eight Rotties being diagnosed.
-Some breeds—like Saint Bernards and Great Danes—are more susceptible to bloat (or stomach flip)—a life-threatening emergency.
+Some breeds—including Saint Bernards and Great Danes—are more susceptible to bloat (or stomach flip)—a life-threatening emergency.

 Certain breed traits can lead to health concerns